-Liaising and working in partnership with support services and agencies involved in early help and the safeguarding of children.
-G. P's, Mental health nurse, School nurse etc.
+Liaising and working in partnership with support services and agencies involved in early help and the safeguarding of children. e.g. mental health nurse, early help adviser, parenting workshops, Churt Welfare Trust, food banks

 Notifying children's social care without delay if there is an immediate risk of significant harm.